 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture See Alternative care and Acupuncture for chronic low back pain in the Benefits Chart All services related to artificial insemination and conception by artificial means.
-Not covered under any condition Ambulance triage services without transportation Not covered under any condition Charges for missed appointments Not covered under any condition

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Not covered under any condition Ambulance triage services without transportation Not covered under any condition Charges for missed appointments Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment Not covered under any condition Custodial care Not covered under Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. any condition Dental care to treat conditions such as a dental abscess, dental pain, and cavities.
+Services not covered by Not covered under Medicare any condition conditions Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment.
+Not covered under any condition Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or Not covered under any condition paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Dental care to treat conditions such as a dental abscess, dental pain, and cavities.
 See Dental services and Over-the-counter (OTC) allowance in the Benefits Chart.
 See Chapter 4, Section 3.1 for more information about additional limitations.
-Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered May be covered under your Part D prescription drug benefits.
-Electron Beam Tomography (EBT) calcium scoring Not covered under any condition
+Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered.
+May be covered under your Part D prescription drug benefits.
+Electron Beam Tomography (EBT) calcium scoring Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more information on clinical be generally accepted by the medical community. research studies.)
+Family planning, contraceptives, and contraceptive devices.
+Not covered under any condition